PO201822/CodeMatesAngular/README.md

 - [Back end with Java, Spring and PostgreSQL](https://github.com/PeterOrliczki/CodeMatesSpring)

 ### About the project
-It was made in under three sprints with SCRUM methodology.
+The project is currently under development, right now is at the third sprint with SCRUM methodology.
-The project's back end was made with Java, Spring, and PostgreSQL with Hibernate's JPA implementation.
-It's a single page web application with the help of Angular for DOM manipulation and asynchronous method execution.
+The project's back end was made with Java, Spring, and PostgreSQL.
+The web app uses Spring MVC for RESTful services and Spring's Hibernate for JPA implementation.
+It's a single page web application were DOM manipulation and asynchronous method execution is done with Angular.
-The web app uses Spring MVC for RESTful services.

 ## Deploying and Running